Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 }
 ```

 After that I can do `yarn dev` to start coding & `yarn build` to export.
 Those commands will stay independent of what the application is using underneath.

 ## Small Nuxt overview

-Nuxt relies heavily on _convention over configuration_.
+Nuxt relies in some part in _convention over configuration_.
 By creating files, Nuxt will take care of integrating them in your Vue application's.

 Here are the main domains where it shines.